Hopefully, you are not reading this in the early hours of the morning!

 While mice do not want to climb up onto your bed while you sleep, they do have the ability to.

-Ultimately, they want to avoid human contact as much as possible, which is why mice tend to nest in your attic, basement, or in your walls.
+Ultimately, they want to avoid human contact as much as possible, which is why mice tend to nest in your attic, basement, or your walls.

 We have discussed what to do to keep mice out of your bed while you sleep, which is an article that is well worth a read now.
 If anything, for some extra confidence.